qlik-oss/sn-word-cloud/README.md

-# @nebula.js/sn-word-cloud
+# sn-word-cloud
-The word cloud is built using d3 and d3-cloud.
-It was originally forked from cleveranjos/br.com.clever.wordcloud and has since been converted to use Nebula.
+A word cloud chart aimed to be used in nebula.js built using d3 and d3-cloud.

 This extension is part of the extension bundles for Qlik Sense.
 The repository is maintained and moderated by Qlik R&D.

-## Legacy build
-The chart before Nebula conversion and dependency updates can be found on the release/legacy branch.

-Feel free to fork and suggest pull requests for improvements and bug fixes.
-Changes will be moderated and reviewed before inclusion in future bundle versions.
-Please note that emphasis is on backward compatibility, i.e. breaking changes will most likely not be approved.

 ## Requirements

 Requires `@nebula.js/stardust` version `2.0.0` or later.